 - Experience of teaching undergraduates and postgraduates

 - Enthusiasm for service development, an understanding of principles and practice of management processes

 - Development of leadership skills, and an awareness of personal development needs in this area

 - Knowledge of the management and structure of the NHS

-- Experience of carrying out an audit project
+- Experience of carrying out clinical audit and quality improvement work

 - Ability to deal effectively with stress